-It is the policy of King County Government to maintain a comprehensive and effective continuity capability that includes departmental Continuity of Operations (COOP) Plans and a County Government-wide Continuity of Government (COG) Plan.
+It is the policy of King County Government and a provision in the King County Code2 to maintain a comprehensive and effective continuity capability that includes departmental Continuity of Operations (COOP) Plans and a County Government-wide Continuity of Government (COG) Plan.
 Collectively, these are meant to ensure the preservation of King County Government and the continuing performance of individual departments under all conditions, including during and after emergencies and disasters.
 It is the intent of King County Government that continuity practices be incorporated into daily operations of each branch of government, and all departments, divisions, and offices.
 A comprehensive and integrated continuity capability will enable a more rapid and effective response to, and recovery from, an emergency or disaster.
+King County Government's resilience is key to ensuring uninterrupted delivery and continued functioning of essential government operations.